Gavin867/The_Budget_Balancer/README.md

 ## Usage Instructions

-1. To VIEW the dashboard with your workout stats, click "Dashboard" in the upper right hand corner.
-2. To ADD exercises a to an existing workout, click "Continue Workout" button and follow the prompts.
-3. To CREATE a NEW workout, click "New Workout" button and follow the prompts.
-4. In both instances, on your final exercise input, click "Complete Workout" to add the last exercise and return to the main page.
+1. To ADD a deposit to the balance, type the name of the deposit and the amount of cash being added in the form boxes, then click "Add Funds".
+2. To ADD an expense to the balance, type the name of the expense and the amount of cash being removed in the form boxes, then click "Remove Funds".

 ## Future Development

 Additional goals and application features for future devlopment include:

-- Complete rework of the front end UI more intuitive operation
-- Updated styling
+- Personalize/update the UI/UX design
-- Using REACT to render webpage -->
+- Integrating REACT and Handlebars

 ## Contributors